Meet the Archer Center Team

 Email Christine

-Christine Washington is the director of programs and head of the Archer Center’s Washington, D.C., operations.
+Christine Washington is the managing director of programs and head of the Archer Center’s Washington, D.C., operations.
 She oversees the day-to-day programmatic operations of the Archer Fellowship Program and Archer Center, including managing and developing program staff.
-Christine is committed to student success, experiential learning, and leadership development, in service of the Archer Center’s mission of educating the next generation of leaders.
+Christine is committed to student and alumni success, leadership, and professional development in service of the Archer Center’s mission of educating the next generation of leaders.

-Christine is a skilled leader whose extensive professional experience spans higher education, private practice, Big Law recruiting and client development, the U.S. Department of State, and the nonprofit sector.
+Christine is a skilled leader whose extensive professional experience spans higher education, private practice, major law firm recruiting and client development, the U.S. Department of State, and the nonprofit sector.
 She has served as a speechwriter to former Egyptian First Lady Jehan Sadat, focusing on issues of women and leadership.
 An attorney, Christine is a member of the New York and D.C.
 Bars.
 Christine has held numerous board and executive leadership roles, including serving several terms as president for multiple D.C.-area volunteer organizations.
-Additionally, she has long been an active member of the Junior League of Washington, serving on the Historic Alexandria Docents Committee.
+Additionally, she has long been a member of the Junior League of Washington.

 Email Christine

-Christine Washington is the director of programs and head of the Archer Center’s Washington, D.C., operations.
+Christine Washington is the managing director of programs and head of the Archer Center’s Washington, D.C., operations.
 She oversees the day-to-day programmatic operations of the Archer Fellowship Program and Archer Center, including managing and developing program staff.
-Christine is committed to student success, experiential learning, and leadership development, in service of the Archer Center’s mission of educating the next generation of leaders.
+Christine is committed to student and alumni success, leadership, and professional development in service of the Archer Center’s mission of educating the next generation of leaders.

-Christine is a skilled leader whose extensive professional experience spans higher education, private practice, Big Law recruiting and client development, the U.S. Department of State, and the nonprofit sector.
+Christine is a skilled leader whose extensive professional experience spans higher education, private practice, major law firm recruiting and client development, the U.S. Department of State, and the nonprofit sector.
 She has served as a speechwriter to former Egyptian First Lady Jehan Sadat, focusing on issues of women and leadership.
 An attorney, Christine is a member of the New York and D.C.
 Bars.
 Christine has held numerous board and executive leadership roles, including serving several terms as president for multiple D.C.-area volunteer organizations.
-Additionally, she has long been an active member of the Junior League of Washington, serving on the Historic Alexandria Docents Committee.
+Additionally, she has long been a member of the Junior League of Washington.